Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/snowflake-setup.md

 ### platform_detection_timeout_seconds

 The `platform_detection_timeout_seconds` parameter controls how long the Snowflake connector waits when detecting the cloud platform where the connection is being made.
+Available starting in dbt Core v1.10.

 - Set to `0.0` (default) to disable cloud platform detection for faster connections.
 - Set to a positive value only if you're using WIF authentication, which requires the connector to detect the cloud environment.